tedkulp/express-react-app-starter/README.md

 ## Setup

-Run the setup.sh script.
-This will
+To set it up, do the following:

 ```bash
 git clone https://github.com/tedkulp/express-create-react-app-starter.git my-project